 To calculate the CTP premium for your vehicle, use the CTP premium calculator.

-You can also use the ‘Calculate registration fees’ function under the ‘Registration’ section on the EzyReg web page to see the CTP premium as a component of the overall registration fee.
+You can also use the ‘Calculate Registration Fee’ function in the ‘Registration’ section on EzyReg to see the CTP premium as a component of the total fee.